 It is illegal to pass another vehicle that has stopped for a pedestrian.
+If another vehicle has stopped, look for pedestrians that are in the crosswalk and be prepared to stop.
 A violation of pedestrian right-of-way laws is a misdemeanor.
 A second violation of these laws within a year is a gross misdemeanor.